 The first enrollment period beneficiaries will encounter is the Medicare Initial Enrollment Period.
 The Medicare Initial Enrollment Period (IEP) can be difficult to understand.
 Thankfully, we’re here to explain everything.

 Many seniors miss an enrollment period and pay a Medicare late enrollment penalty.
 The most confusing part is that each Medicare Enrollment period has a similar title.

 During the Initial Medicare Enrollment Period, these options are available:

 - Or a Medicare Supplement

-Other Medicare enrollment periods include the Medicare Open Enrollment Period, Medicare Special Enrollment Period as well as the Medicare Initial Enrollment Period.
+Other Medicare enrollment periods include the Medicare Annual Enrollment Period, Medicare Special Enrollment Period as well as the Medicare General Enrollment Period.